mikegagnon/zbg-doc/doc/main.md

 [A note on terminology](##hd-terms).

-High density attacks are particularly dangerous because they are particularly powerful, and economical, and stealthy.
+[Compared to conventional low-density attacks](##hd-compare), high density attacks are particularly dangerous because they are particularly powerful, economical, and stealthy.

 With high-density attacks, you don’t need an entire army to attack your enemies.
 You just need tiny bombs.

 High-density attacks allow [small forces to defeat larger forces](##hd-asym).

-High-density attacks are [quite different](##hd-compare) from conventional attacks.

 High-density [vulnerabilities](##hd-survey) are everywhere.